surajalemagar/Auditorium-Coding-Challenge/README.md

 Solution
 To solve this problem, we need to find the two buildings that form the largest possible container (area) between them.
 Here’s how we can approach it step by step:

-Key Concepts:
+# Key Concepts:
 Width: The distance between two buildings.
 If we compare buildings at positions left and right, the width is simply right - left.

 Height: The height of the shorter building between left and right.
 It’s calculated as min(height[left], height[right]).

-Area: The area between two buildings is the product of the Width and Height:
+Area: The area between two buildings is the product of the width and height:
-Area
-=
-Width
-×
-Height

 Area=Width×Height

-Approach in Simple Steps:
+# Approach in Simple Steps:
 Compare Every Pair of Buildings:

 We need to check every possible pair of buildings to find the one that gives us the maximum area.